ortus-docs/wirebox-docs/getting_jiggy_wit_it/how_wirebox_resolves_dependencies.md

 3. If the builder could not produce an instance, it is logged and DI is skipped on it.

-> **Important** Circular dependencies are supported in all injection styles within WireBox.
+> **Caution** Circular dependencies are supported in all injection styles within WireBox.
 With one caveat, if you choose constructor arguments with circular dependencies, you must use object providers.